vikbehal/Explore/QuickReview/DenoTutorial.md

 2. The output shall be similar to
 ![Result](https://github.com/vikbehal/Explore/blob/master/QuickReview/Artifcats/DenoInstallationResult.PNG)

-Learn more: Find more information about Demo [here](https://deno.land/)
+Learn more: Find more information about Deno [here](https://deno.land/)